-We welcome the proposed relief for lessees in this situation and support the IASB's objective.
-We believe there is scope to provide lessors with a similar relief and will provide this comment to the IASB in our comment letter.
+We welcome the relief for lessees in this situation and support the IASB's objective.
 We applaud the IASB for its timely response to this issue.

 © 2020 Grant Thornton International Ltd.

 IFRS Alerts are developed as an information resource summarising new pronouncements issued by the International Accounting Standards Board and the IFRS Interpretations Committee.
 This document is intended as a guide only and the application of its contents to specific situations will depend on the particular circumstances involved.
 While every care has been taken in its presentation, personnel who use this document to assist in evaluating compliance with International Financial Reporting Standards should have sufficient training and experience to do so.
 No person should act specifically on the basis of the material contained herein without considering and taking professional advice.
 Neither Grant Thornton International Ltd (GTIL), nor any of its personnel nor any of its member firms or their partners or employees, accept any responsibility for any errors this document might contain, whether caused by negligence or otherwise, or any loss, howsoever caused, incurred by any person as a result of utilising or otherwise placing any reliance upon it.